Your purpose and values are a recipe for becoming who you truly are

-In this time of change, with so many urgent issues to address, spending the time to get clear on your purpose and your values might seem like a distraction.
+In this time of change, when we have so many urgent issues to address, investing the time to get clear on our purpose and values can seem like a distraction.

-This is because of the way that Inner Leadership defines your purpose and values.
+This is because of the way that Inner Leadership defines purpose and values.

-The more you then live in line with your purpose and values, defined this way, the more you will feel alive, in flow, doing what you are here to do and the more you will be using your best qualities, in the ways you most love, to create your ideal world.
+This means that the more you then live in line with your purpose and values, the more you will feel alive, in flow, doing what you are here to do, and the more you will be using your best qualities, in the ways you most love, to create your ideal world.

-How often do you feel alive, in flow, doing what you are here to do?
+How much of your day do you spend feeling alive, in flow, doing what you are here to do?
 In your work and in your relationships, are you using your best qualities in the ways you most love, to create your ideal world?
-Would it be useful to get clearer on your purpose and values?
+Is it time to get clear on your purpose and values?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.